dotintegral/bishop-js/README.md

 The `navigate` event bubbles up through DOM, similar as native `keydown` event.

 After performing blur on an element, `blur` event will be triggered on said element.
 Same goes for `focus` event.
 Both of those contain information about event type - whether if was mouse or keyboard event.
-The property type will contain one of corresponding string values: `mouse` and `keyboard`.
+The `type` property will contain one of corresponding string values: `mouse` and `keyboard`.
 This is handy, as some components (for example - scrollable list) might require different scrolling logic depending on event type.